Jenovia02/Jenovia02/README.md

 - 🤝 I’m looking for help with **Coding and Ethical Hacking**

-- 🧋 Fun fact **I love traveling and learning about the culture of the country I've been in.
+- 🧋 Fun fact **I occasionally play games**

+- 🫀 I love **I love traveling and learning about the culture of the country I've been in.
 I also really love sports such as kickboxing and tennis**

 </p>